-We support research access to individual-level, de-identified longitudinal data on British Columbia’s four million residents.
+We support research access to individual-level, de-identified longitudinal data on British Columbia’s 4.6 million residents.

 These data are linkable to each other and to external data sets, where approved by the data provider.
 Linkage of data across sectors, such as health, education, early childhood development, workplace and the environment, facilitates advances in understanding the complex interplay of influences on human health, well-being and development.
 Such research informs health related policy-making and investment decisions for healthier communities.